 To develop applications for the Thingy:91, you will use the nRF Connect SDK, which contains a variety of compatible libraries and samples.
-We also have a dedicated guide for development on Thingy:91, see Working with Thingy:91.
+We also have a dedicated guide for development on Thingy:91, see Developing with Thingy:91.

 nRF Pizza: Nordic Thingy:91 concept

 Cellular IoT development on Thingy:91